The Saint (Simon Templar)

 The Saint is the nickname of the fictional character Simon Templar, featured in a series of novels and short stories by Leslie Charteris published between 1928 and 1963.
-After that date, other authors collaborated with Charteris on books until 1983; two additional works produced without Charteris's participation were published in 1997.
-The character has also been portrayed in motion pictures, radio dramas, comic strips, comic books and three television series.
+After that date other authors collaborated with Charteris on books until 1983; two additional works produced without Charteris's participation were published in 1997.
+The character has also been portrayed in the franchise The Saint, which includes motion pictures, radio dramas, comic strips, comic books, and three television series.

 Overview

+Simon Templar

-Simon Templar is a Robin Hood-like figure known as the Saint – from his initials, per The Saint Meets the Tiger, and the reader is told that he was given it at the age of nineteen.
+Simon Templar is a Robin Hood-like figure known as the Saint—from his initials, per The Saint Meets the Tiger, and the reader is told that he was given the nickname at the age of nineteen.
 In addition, per Knight Templar: